15 Surprising Ways Your Partner Impacts Your Health

 They Exacerbate Your Insomnia

 Researchers at Monash University in Victoria, Australia, found that supportive partners of people with insomnia may be exacerbating things.
 Supportive actions—encouraging earlier bed times, later waking times, and other solutions—in fact put undue stress and pressure on their partner, making sleep even more elusive.
-If insomnia is plaguing you on a regular basis, learn the 11 doctor-approved secrets for falling asleep faster—tonight.

 They Make You Put On the Pounds